realtime-sanitizer/rtsan/README.md

 Without this flag, each of these aforementioned constructs will compile to a no-op, and the sanitizer will be disabled.

 This header also defines `__rtsan::ScopedDisabler()`, which allows for disabling the sanitizer in a specific scope.
-Please see the official docs for more details.
+Please see the official docs for more information.

 # Upstream Integration Roadmap